nghiadt22-pl/ocrlab/.ai/progress_tracking.md

 ## Recent Updates

+### 2023-03-18
+- Completed implementation of document summary generation
+- Created SummaryGenerator class with extractive summarization algorithm
+- Integrated summary generation with document analyzer
+- Created comprehensive unit tests for summary generation
+- Updated progress for Story-2 (Core Functionality Development) to 50%
+- Next step: Implement queue-based processing

+### 2023-03-17
+- Completed implementation of table extraction, image content extraction, and handwriting recognition modules
+- Created comprehensive unit tests for all extraction modules
+- Updated progress for Story-2 (Core Functionality Development) to 40%
+- Next steps: Generate document summaries and implement queue-based processing

+### 2023-03-15
+- Story-2 (Core Functionality Development) approved and status changed to "In Progress"
+- Beginning implementation of OCR processing pipeline and vector database integration
+- Implemented and tested Azure Document Intelligence client with proper authentication, error handling, and retries.
+- Implemented and tested PDF text extraction functionality with support for document structure and multi-page documents.
+- Ran all tests for both backend and frontend.
+Found 25 passing tests in function_app (Document Intelligence client and TextExtractor) and 38 passing tests in the frontend (database, API, App, Header, and Billing components).

+### 2023-03-14
+- Completed Story-1 (Project Setup and Infrastructure)
+- Created Story-2 (Core Functionality Development)
+- Defined tasks and structure for OCR processing pipeline and vector database integration
+- Marked all remaining tasks as complete
+- Preparing to move on to Story-2 (Core Functionality Development)

+### 2023-03-13
+- Configured comprehensive CI/CD pipeline with GitHub Actions workflows
+- Created workflows for frontend, backend, database migrations, security scanning, and performance testing
+- Created detailed CI/CD pipeline documentation in docs/ci_cd_pipeline.md
+- Updated project tracker and story file to reflect CI/CD pipeline completion

+### 2023-03-12
+- Created a testing-workflow rule to enforce running tests before updating progress documentation
+- Successfully ran all tests for API endpoints and database interactions
+- Updated the story file to mark database tests as complete
+- Created comprehensive mocks for Azure services (Blob Storage, Queue, Search)
+- Implemented tests for both normal operation and mock mode

+### 2023-03-11
+- Created component tests for Billing, Header, and App components
-- **2023-03-12**: Created a frontend-testing rule to ensure all components are tested after implementation
+- Created a frontend-testing rule to ensure all components are tested after implementation
-- **2023-03-12**: Created basic component tests for Billing, Header, and App components
+- Created basic component tests for Billing, Header, and App components
-- **2023-03-11**: Created Billing page with subscription management, payment methods, and usage tracking
+- Created Billing page with subscription management, payment methods, and usage tracking

+### 2023-03-10
-- **2023-03-10**: Successfully tested Azure Queue implementation in deployed environment
+- Successfully tested Azure Queue implementation in deployed environment
-- **2023-03-10**: Successfully tested Azure Queue implementation locally with mock storage
+- Successfully tested Azure Queue implementation locally with mock storage
-- **2023-03-08**: Created a backend testing rule to ensure all backend code is tested both locally and in the deployed environment
+- Created a backend testing rule to ensure all backend code is tested both locally and in the deployed environment
-- **2023-03-08**: Implemented Azure Queue for processing jobs
+- Implemented Azure Queue for processing jobs
-- **2023-03-08**: Verified that Usage monitoring functionality is already implemented as a tab in the Dashboard
-- **2023-03-08**: Implemented protected routes with Clerk authentication

 ---

-*Last updated: 2023-03-10*
+*Last updated: 2023-03-18*